Who is the controller of the data that you provide to us?

 Sometimes it may be necessary for us to process personal data and, where appropriate and in accordance with local laws and requirements, sensitive personal data in connection with exercising or defending legal claims.
 Article 9(2)(f) of the GDPR allows this where the processing “is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity”.

 This may arise for example where we need to take legal advice in relation to legal proceedings or are required by law to preserve or disclose certain information as part of the legal process.

 Where will my information be held?
 Where will it be accessible from?

 How do I find out what information you hold?
 Can I amend, modify or require my information to be deleted?
 Can I unsubscribe to your services?

 You may request us to confirm what information we hold about you at any time and may request us to modify, update or delete such information.
 We may ask you to verify your identity and for more information about your request.
 We also have the right to charge an administrative fee for this service.
 Where we are legally permitted to do so, we may refuse your request and will give you reasons for doing so.
-We will seek to act on your request in the timescale required by applicable data protection laws.
+We will seek to act on your request in the timescale required by applicable GDPR laws.